 You will have a range of options to choose from when you are looking for accommodation, with varying costs attached.

-Student accommodation in Ireland falls into four broad types: on-campus accommodation, long-term student hostel, accommodation with a family (digs/homestay) and private rented accommodation.
+The four main types of student accommodation in Ireland: campus accommodation, long-term student hostel, accommodation with a family (digs/homestay) and private rented accommodation.

 This can be a good option for students who are unable to secure a room in on-campus accommodation, as they provide many of the same services, accommodate students only, and they are usually located close to college campuses.
 The colleges themselves sometimes have arrangements with these providers, and may place you directly in this type of accommodation if you apply for on-campus accommodation but there is not enough room for every applicant.